Navratri 2024 Dates, Durga Puja Muhurat & Significance

 Chaitra, Sharad & Gupt Navratri Dates For New Delhi, India

-Paush Gupt Navratri
+Magha Gupt Navratri

 Navratri is a 9-day Hindu festival dedicated to the supreme Goddess Durga.
 Each day of Navaratri is dedicated to an incarnation of Durga.
 Maa Durga is known as the universal protector and wards off evil spirits and demons from one’s life.
 Navratri is celebrated 5 times a year as per Hindu traditions.
 People hail and carry our Durga puja and wish for great life, compassion, wisdom and prosperity.
 The nine incarnations of Maa Durga are as follows:

 3. Maa Chandraghata